 What can Roma do to help with lone working?

-Roma systems provide a workforce management application for your remote workers, whether cleaning or homecare, it will work accordingly.
+Roma systems provide a workforce management application for your remote workers, whether cleaning or security, it will work accordingly.
 We also have a landline monitoring solution that allows even the least technologically advanced individual can use.
 So how does it help lone workers?

 By setting a set shift within the system your staff are able to log in and out of a contracted shift, and by doing so, can generate alerts.
 These alerts can be emailed free of charge or text (10p) to a designated manager or list of managers for escalation.
 The alerts include: